Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: January 7, 2026

-Would make it a Class E felony to operate a model or unmanned aircraft over critical infrastructure facilities including electrical power generating facilities, petroleum or natural gas refinery or stage facilities, and aboveground oil, gas, or chemical pipelines.
-Creates specific drone restrictions around vital infrastructure.
+Would make it Class E felony to operate unmanned aircraft over critical infrastructure including power plants, refineries, or pipelines.

 Last action: January 7, 2026